adrido/minetest-mapper-cpp/doc/manual.rst

-	If the map is scaled, figures could either keep the same size in pixels, or the same size relative to the world, which would make them appear smaller, like the entire map.
+	If the map is scaled, figures could either keep the same size in pixels, or the same size relative to the world, which would make them appear smaller like the entire map.
+Whether they scale of not depends on how they are drawn:

-	Figures which are drawn using map (image) coordinates are never scaled.
+	 * Figures which are drawn using map (i.e. image) coordinates are never scaled.
 	   It is assumed that it was the intention to draw them on the image to begin with, and not in the world.

 	At the moment, figures which are drawn using world coordinates may or may not scale with the world.

-	If the geometry of a figure is specified using 2 corners, then these coordinates obviously scale with the world, and the resulting figure will be visually smaller as well.
+	*  If the geometry of a figure is specified using 2 corners, then the distance between the coordinates obviously scales with the world, and the resulting figure will be visually smaller as well.

-	If the geometry of a figure is specified using a corner or the center and dimensions, then the corner or center is obviously also interpreted as world-coordinates, but the dimensions will be interpreted relative to the image.
+	*  If the geometry of a figure is specified using a corner or the center and dimensions, then the corner or center is obviously also interpreted as world-coordinates, but the dimensions will be interpreted relative to the image.
 I.e. they won't scale with the map.

 	In practise this means that two identically-sized figures in a full-scale map, may have different sizes after scaling, depending on how their